anbox-cloud/discourse-docs/howto/anbox/develop-platform.md

     chmod +x hooks/pre-start
     tar cjf minimal-addon.tar.bz2 hooks platform_minimal.so

-Load this addon into AMS so that it can be used by applications and containers:
+Load this addon into AMS so that it can be used by applications and instances:

     amc addon add minimal minimal-addon.tar.bz2

-When launching a container, you must explicitly specify the platform that the Anbox runtime inside the container should use with the `--platform` argument.
+When launching an instance, you must explicitly specify the platform that the Anbox runtime inside the instance should use with the `--platform` argument.
 If not specified, Anbox will use its default.
-To launch a container with the `minimal` platform, run the following command:
+To launch an instance with the `minimal` platform, run the following command:

     amc launch --raw --addon minimal --platform minimal

+Use the `--vm` option if you want to start a VM instance.